rya-sge/access-denied/_posts/2023-09-01-learn-crypto-blockchain.md

 *An introduction to Tezos and how it is different from other blockchains like Ethereum*

-**[Tezos SmartPy Developer Course [blockmatics]](https://blockmatics.teachable.com/courses/)**

-**Certification:** no

-**Cost:** free

-**Opinion:** interesting, but old and withtout certification

-Remark: the course is not up-to-date

-**Description:**

-*While  in the full fledged course you will develop a distributed app (dapp), in this installment we focus on smart contracts needed for the course.*

-- *You will learn the basics of SmartPy and the SmartPy IDE.*

-- *You will write  some introductory programs on SmartPy with test cases and then compile  and deploy the contract to the test network and interact with such a  contract.*

 ## Defi

 #### [Decentralized Finance [Distributed lab]](https://www.youtube.com/playlist?list=PLhZQuknA7yUAuh4F9NVZWL8zvS6dbS2r1)